I beg to move,

 As I was saying, in 2018 our top 10 provisional Progress 8 scores for state-funded schools in England were achieved by free schools, by people who persevered through all the problems of finding a site and getting a school opened.
 For example, William Perkin Church of England High School in Ealing, Dixons Trinity Academy in Bradford, Eden Girls’ School in Coventry and Tauheedul Islam Boys’ High School in Blackburn are in that top 10.
 The latter two were opened by Star Academies, which has grown through the free schools programme, from running a single school in the north-west to running 24 schools across the country, made up of nine academies and 15 free schools, and it has approval to open two additional free schools.
 Of the 10 that have had Ofsted inspections since opening or joining the trust, all have been rated outstanding.
 That is the kind of programme that the Labour party wants to stop happening in future, denying young people the opportunity of having an excellent education, but the approach works.
 The free schools and academies programme demonstrates, as I have cited, the benefits of strong trusts and strong collaboration.

 Converting to an academy is a positive choice made by hundreds of schools every year, to give highly able teachers the power to make their own decisions; the breathing room to be creative and innovative; and the freedom to drive improvements, based on what they know works for their pupils.
 My hon.
 Friend the Member for Henley (John Howell) cited the example of the Europa School that converted from the independent European School into a free school.
 We were very pleased to authorise that new free school to teach the European baccalaureate rather than A-levels and GCSEs.
-Wary of the risk of being made to drink a shot of rum, the future of that qualification will depend on discussions with the European Schools system post Brexit.
+Wary of the risk of being made to drink a shot of rum, I will say that the future of that qualification will depend on discussions with the European Schools system post-Brexit.

 We want to go further to make sure that no one is left behind.
 We want to extend the free schools programme to areas of the country that have not previously benefited from it.